Anti-Money Laundering

 • the business has been or is about to be used for money laundering purposes;

-Such must be immediately reported to the Compliance Officer and GCO,
+Such must be immediately reported to the Compliance Officer and GCO, whereas:

 • the Compliance Officer and/or GCO must examine such reports,

-• the Compliance Officer communicates with the GCO regarding the reporting
+• the Compliance Officer communicates with the GCO regarding the reporting of suspicious activities

-Financial Intelligence Processing Unit (FIU) or Anti-Money Laundering Authority (AMLA) in the form of special reporting before the transaction is carried out (see Appendix B).
+• the Compliance Officer must ensure the flow of information to the relevant Financial Intelligence Processing Unit (FIU) or Anti-Money Laundering Authority (AMLA) in the form of special reporting before the transaction is carried out (see Appendix B).

 • Exception: Notification may take place immediately after the execution of the transaction, provided that: